About me

 Fun science

-Sometimes it is difficult to tell about your science to scientists.
-Here is a fun ignite talk on antibiotic resistance that I gave at iDiv Conference to a broad scientific audience.
+Sometimes, it is difficult to tell about your science to scientists.
+I gave a fun, ignite talk on antibiotic resistance at iDiv Conference to a broad scientific audience Download my fun story .

 Science for public